DON'T STOP THE PARTY! SUNDAY, AUGUST 16TH AT THE BEACON THEATRE 2:00 & 6:00 PM SHOWS

-Jonathan has over 16 years experience in gymnastics.
+Jonathan has over 17 years’ experience in gymnastics.
 He has attended and instructed numerous summer camps and tumble classes over the last 14 years.
-He was a Dinwiddie High School cheerleader from 2004-2008 where he cheered on the sideiline aswell as on their highly competitive compeition team.
+He was a Dinwiddie High School cheerleader from 2004-2008 where he cheered on the sideline as well as on their highly competitive competition team.
 After graduating high school in 2008 Jonathan took his cheerleading career even further and started coaching at Platinum Cheer Stars a local competitive cheerleading gym.
 At PCS Jonathan was a tumble instructor as well as a cheerleading coach for levels 1-5.
-Jonathan is currently certified in tumbling levels 1-5 to teach and insure that all skills are being taught safely and accurately.
-Jonathan is excitted to bring his gymastics knowledge to Making Moves Dance Company as a certified tumbling instructor.
+Jonathan is currently certified in tumbling levels 1-5 to teach and ensure that all skills are being taught safely and accurately.

 Brianna’s love for dance started at the age of 2 when she joined Buffa’s Dance Studio in Fairfax, VA.
 With over 20 years of dance experience between dance studio’s and dance teams, dance is in her blood!
 She has taken numerous master classes and trained for 14 years with Tom Alexander.
 Brianna started choreographing when she was 16 and continued for the next 7 years.
 After high school, she continued her dancing in college on the Longwood University Dance Team, Blue Heat.
 In her 3rd year of college, she took on the role of assistant coach, and then head coach in her final year.
 With these roles she ran all aspects of the team including choreography, conditioning, technique, and all organization.
 Brianna is trained in: Ballet, Jazz, Pom, Pointe, Kick, Hip Hop, and Lyrical.
 She is extremely excited to be able to continue her love and passion of choreography and dance with Making Moves Dance Company.